andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/04-showtime.md

 pattern near the top of a gentle slope define an irregular, pentagonal central courtyard topped by a glass roof.
 The complex, almost vertiginous geometries of the atrium roof are formed by a hierarchy of structural systems, all supported on five primary beams.
+<br><br>
 This seemingly simple network of structural supports adds rhythm, lightness, scale, and openness to the column-free public lobby and event space at the heart of the museum and also incorporates the building’s mechanical systems.
 </div>

 It's a pretty magical space.
-And my first introduction to the mindfuck that occurs when you leave the familiar confines of your home rehearsal space.
-Our first dress rehearsal at the Nasher I make mistakes I haven't made in over a week.
+And my first introduction to the complete bewilderment that comes with rehearsing in a new space.
+During our first dress at the Nasher I make mistakes I haven't made in over a week in the comfy confines of the ADF Studios.
 I can't keep my count.
 I can't remember my choreography.
 I'm discombobulated.
 It certainly doesn't help that the floor tiles are slanted at an angle oblique to our walking path.

-After the run through I ask the other performers if they had similar tribulations and they confirm they did as well.
+After the run through I ask my fellow performers if they had similar misfortunes and they confirm as much.

 "Every time you rehearse at a new place that will happen.
 You'll be alright, that's why we did this."